AlexanderKoefoed/writeups/Portswigger/api_testing/api_testing_part1.md

 This could show that ID and isAdmin parameters are bound to the user object.
 Testing for mass assignment is done by adding the hidden parameter to a PATCH request (could also be POST, if a new object is created).
 Then inserting a valid value and an invalid one.
 If the server behaves differently, it could suggest that mass assignment is present.

-## Lab: xploiting a mass assignment vulnerability
+## Lab: Exploiting a mass assignment vulnerability

 **Lab Description**: To solve the lab, find and exploit a mass assignment vulnerability to buy a Lightweight l33t Leather Jacket.
 You can log in to your own account using the following credentials: `wiener:peter`.